Azure-Samples/iot-edge-samples/js/converter/README.md

 2. Follow the steps on the screen to finish the initialization of your module project.

 ### Project structure
-A traditional JS module project is consist of：
+A JS module project consists of the following components:

 `modules` - The customized JS module source files.
 Please replace the default `sensor.js` and `printer.js` with your own module files.